 The German settlers came to be known as the “Siebenbürger Sachsen”, the Saxons of Transylvania.
 The name Saxon was not an indicator of their origins but rather the Latin name for a privileged German warrior class, and the term came to be applied to the German settlers, even eventually by the settlers themselves.
 The origin of the name Siebenbürgen, which is still an open question, is widely held to stem from the seven towns founded by the Transylvanian Saxons, one of which was Kronstadt (Brassó / Brașov), where the earliest recorded member of the Däubel family is mentioned in the church registers.

 Each Transylvanian Saxon village had its fortified church, which had lodgings and storerooms built into the inner sides of the surrounding wall where the population could take refuge when danger threatened.
-The main threat came from the east, and in 1526 the Hungarians were defeated by the Turks at the battle of Mohács, when Transylvania became an Ottoman vassal state, though it maintained its internal autonomy.
+The main threat came from the east, and the Hungarians were defeated by the Turks at the battle of Mohács, when Transylvania became an Ottoman vassal state, though it maintained its internal autonomy.
 Habsburgs and Ottomans vied for its supremacy for nearly two centuries, with the Habsburgs finally acquiring the territory shortly after the Battle of Vienna in 1683.
 In 1699 the Turks officially conceded their loss of Transylvania and in 1867 it was absorbed into the Hungarian part of the newly established Austro-Hungarian Empire.

 The Transylvanian Saxons were originally catholic, but from 1546 embraced a version of Protestantism preached by Johannes Honterus, a Kronstadt man who had studied in various seats of learning in the Holy Roman Empire.
 The Black Church of Kronstadt was the first to be dedicated to the new Lutheran faith.
 Josef Kolbe became a convert in December 1904, not out of religious conviction, as he was extremely anti-church, but to fulfill a condition of marriage to Emilie Däubel.